PHOTO & VIDEO GUIDELINES

 Video Guidelines

-Anyone applying for Breed Standard Evaluations are required to submit a video, which shows the horse at the walk and trot.
+Anyone applying for Breed Standard Evaluations are required to submit a videos which show a 360-degree view of the horse standing still as well as the horse at the walk and trot.
 The horse should be clean, with no saddle or harness and led in-hand for the recording.

 -